Wikia/app/extensions/wikia/Sublime/README.txt

 X		- Get a prototype page where I can put in some arbitrary text (plaintext or wikitext) X		- Login via the JS API
 X		- Submit the plaintext/wikitext to be stored in a MediaWiki API successfully (as the logged-in user).
-		- Change previous prototype to take HTML as input, then use the reverse-parser to turn it into wikitext before submitting to the MediaWiki API.
+~		- Change previous prototype to take HTML as input, then use the reverse-parser to turn it into wikitext before submitting to the MediaWiki API.
-			RTE.ajax('html2wiki', params, callback)
+~			RTE.ajax('html2wiki', params, callback)
-			//RTEAjax::html2wiki
+~			This is done but it doesn't work that well at parsing arbitrary HTML.
+It makes sense, since it was just designed to go between RTE's HTML and Wikitext.

 	- Step 2: Retrieve data
 		- Go to a page and have it check for a match for the article.